-Susan Talbert is the Senior Case Manager and Paralegal for the Eminent Domain and Land Condemnation Practice Group in the Raleigh office of CSH Law.
+Susan Talbert is the Senior Case Manager and Paralegal for the Eminent Domain and Land Condemnation Practice Group in the Raleigh office of Cranfill Sumner.
 Susan has been working in the legal industry since 2000, including serving as a civil case manager for the Honorable Terrence Boyle of the United States District Court for the Eastern District of North Carolina.
 Susan has 8 years of experience in the eminent domain and land condemnation area.

 As the Case Manager and Paralegal for this practice group, Susan serves as the main point of contact for most clients.
 She regularly provides clients with updates on their cases, answers (or finds answers to) clients’ questions, and explains the legal process for an eminent domain case.